DOMINO SUGAR REFINERY

 My interests turned to the subway in the mid-2000s, when the city’s economic and cosmetic ambitions started leaching into the tunnels.
 Familiar graffiti and rust gave way to stainless steel and layers of glass.
 I missed much of the character that got polished away, but felt captivated by the view.
 Reflections from inside the trains and out moved every direction at once, drawing passengers into a mirage of ghosts and fragments.
 Meanwhile, their faces suggested retreat to a privacy far from the visual chaos surrounding them.

-Photographers since Walker Evans have shown us private moments on crowded trains.
+Photographers since Walker Evans have captured private moments on crowded trains.
 But I’d never seen them like this—abstracted from the world, entangled with one another, merged with the surfaces of landscape and machine.
-I'm more intrigued than ever by our ability to invent a sense of privacy and autonomy in these spaces that seem designed to commodify us.
-We do it among hundreds of others at rush hour, or scatterings of others in the middle of the night.
-The irony of this solitude among people, whether it feels dark or hopeful, has found a perfect frame in the subway's collage of shadows and reflections.
-This became the site of my exploration...
+Maybe more than ever, we seek privacy and autonomy in public spaces that seem designed to commodify us.
+The irony of solitude in a crowd, whether it feels dark or hopeful, has found a perfect frame in the subway's collage of reflections and obfuscations.
+And it inspired me to explore...

 LOST SPACES, FOUND GARDENS